• Skip to primary navigation

 2. Pour the custard while still warm.
 Spread it evenly to cover the entire surface and smoothen the top.

-4. Once at room temperature, place the custard on a cutting board and cut it into squares with a long knife.
-The cut pieces should be about 5 in - 2 cm long
+4. Once at room temperature, place the custard on a cutting board and cut it into diamond shapes with a long knife.
+The cut pieces should be about 2 in - 5 cm long

 how to shape the custard into squares